NGINX settings

 web_server['external_users'] = ['www-data']

-This setting is an array so you can specify more than one user to be added to gitlab-www group.
+This setting is an array, so you can specify multiple users to add to the gitlab-www group.

 Run sudo gitlab-ctl reconfigure for the change to take effect.

-If you are using SELinux and your web server runs under a restricted SELinux profile you may have to loosen the restrictions on your web server.
+If you use SELinux and your web server runs under a restricted SELinux profile, you might need to loosen the restrictions on your web server.

-Make sure that the webserver user has the correct permissions on all directories used by external web-server, otherwise you will receive failed (XX: Permission denied) while reading upstream errors.
+Ensure the web server user has the correct permissions on all directories used by the external web server.
+Otherwise, you might receive failed (XX: Permission denied) while reading upstream errors.

-Normally, Linux package installations default the list of trusted proxies to what was configured in the real_ip module for the bundled NGINX.
+Linux package installations usually default the list of trusted proxies to the configuration in the real_ip module for the bundled NGINX.

-For non-bundled web-servers the list needs to be configured directly, and should include the IP address of your web-server if it is not on the same machine as GitLab.
-Otherwise, users will be shown as being signed in from your web-server’s IP address.
+For non-bundled web servers, configure the list directly.
+Include the IP address of your web server if it is not on the same machine as GitLab.
+Otherwise, users appear to be signed in from your web server’s IP address.

 gitlab_rails['trusted_proxies'] = [ '192.168.1.0/24', '192.168.2.1', '2001:0db8::/32' ]

-Apache cannot connect to a UNIX socket but instead needs to connect to a TCP Port.
-To allow GitLab Workhorse to listen on TCP (by default port 8181) edit /etc/gitlab/gitlab.rb:
+Apache cannot connect to a UNIX socket and must connect to a TCP port.
+To allow GitLab Workhorse to listen on TCP (by default port 8181), edit /etc/gitlab/gitlab.rb:

 gitlab_workhorse['listen_network'] = "tcp"